5t3ph/moderncss-dot-dev/src/posts/3-css-grid-techniques-to-make-you-a-grid-convert.md

 ## 1: Switch the Grid Flow Axis

-I first desired this behavior when I wanted X-axis alignment of variable width items, and also desired to leverage `grid-gap`.
+I first desired this behavior when I wanted X-axis alignment of variable width items, and also desired to leverage `gap`.

 ### The Code